Nonequilibrium steady-state Kubo formula: equality of transport coefficients: Solving the PDE

-Because the boundary conditions depend on the eigenvalue $k_n$ (not one of the usual simpler Sturm-Liouville homogeneous boundary conditions with fixed coefficients) one gets a modified inner product.
-Using standard procedure, multiplying the eigenequation for $X_n$ by $X_m$, integrating over $x$ and making one per-partes integration, one ends up with $(k_n^2-k_m^2)\inn{X_n}{X_m}=0$, leading to orthogonality of different eigenfunctions $X_n$ with respect to the inner product defined as,
+Because the boundary conditions depend on the eigenvalue $k_n$ one gets a modified inner product (it is not one of the usual, simpler, Sturm-Liouville homogeneous boundary conditions with fixed coefficients).
+Using standard procedure, multiplying the eigenequation for $X_n$ by $X_m$, integrating over $x$ and making one per-partes integration, one ends up with $(k_n^2-k_m^2)\inn{X_n}{X_m}=0$, leading to the orthogonality of $X_n$ with respect to the inner product defined as,